Symptoms of Periodontal Disease

 - Restorative Procedures.
 Crown lengthening is an example of a restorative procedure that may be performed for cosmetic reasons or to improve function.
 For people who have already lost teeth to advanced periodontitis, dental implants are another option.

-In addition to treatment in a dentist office, regular dental visits and cleanings (usually every 3 months) are important for maintenance as is practicing good oral hygiene at home.
+In addition to treatment in a dentist office, regular dental visits and cleanings (usually every 3 months for the first year and every 4 to 6 months thereafter, if the disease is eradicated) are important for maintenance as is practicing good oral hygiene at home.

-The dentist may apply a topical anesthetic to numb the area before beginning the procedure.
+The dentist may apply a topical anesthetic or inject a local anesthetic to numb the area before beginning the procedure.
 Both ultrasonic and manual instruments are used to remove calculus.
-The ultrasonic device vibrates at a high frequency and helps loosen and remove tartar.
+The ultrasonic device vibrates at a high frequency and helps loosen and remove calculus.
 A high-pressure water spray is then used to flush out the debris.

 The dentist will use manual instruments called scrapers and curettes to scrape away any remaining plaque or calculus and smooth and clean the tooth crown and root surfaces.
-Finally, the dentist will polish the tooth using abrasive paste applied to a vibrating instrument with a rubber cap.
+Finally, the dentist will polish the tooth using abrasive paste that also has fluoride applied to a spinning instrument with a rubber cap.
 Polishing produces a smooth surface, making it temporarily harder for plaque to adhere.

-Antibiotics: At the time of scaling and root planing, your dentist may recommend the use of antibiotic medications.
-Because of the risk of developing antibiotic-resistant infections, antibiotics are recommended only when necessary (for example, in cases of severe active infection).
+At the time of scaling and root planing, your dentist may recommend the use of antibiotic medications.

 - The periodontist makes an incision and folds back the gum surface away from the tooth and surrounding bone.